 |5223||Used for APNs outbound connections from iOS devices to

 ||iOS devices||Internet (APNs hosts using the public IP address 188.8.131.52/8)|

 |8081||Used for app tunnels from the optional MDM Remote Support Client.
 Defaults to 8081.||Remote Support Client||XenMobile|

-This port configuration ensures that Android devices connecting from Secure Hub for Android can access the Citrix Autodiscovery Service (ADS) from within the internal network.
-The ability to access the ADS is important when downloading any security updates made available through the ADS.
+This port configuration ensures that Android devices connecting from Secure Hub for Android can access the Citrix AutoDiscovery Service (ADS) from within the internal network.
+You need access to ADS to download security updates made available through the ADS.

 ADS connections might not support your proxy server.
 In this scenario, allow the ADS connection to bypass the proxy server.